===================The Rise of the Roman Republic (c. 510 – 300 BC)

 , abolish the position of rex

 and establish the Roman Republic.
 Though the story is quite possibly true, the Romans place the founding of their Republic in 510 BC, which is the same year the tyrant Hippias was driven out of Athens.
 This might therefore be a deliberate attempt at identifying Rome’s history with that of the greatest Greek city-state (something the Romans often did).
 In any case, the Etruscans suffered considerable loss of power and influence in Latium around 500 BC, causing the Greeks to drive them out of Campania in the south during the fifth century BC.
-This marked the beginning of the end for the Etruscans – the Roman Republic was born, keeping positive aspects of the Etruscan legacy but now beginning to build its own power.
+This marked the beginning of the end for the Etruscans: the Roman Republic was born and although positive aspects of the Etruscan legacy were kept, the Romans were now free to make their own fortunes.

-Around 400 BC, the Romans booked their first major triumph as they dealt the Etruscan city Veii a crushing defeat, thereby more than doubling Roman-controlled territory.
-Yet Rome’s difficulty in fending off Celtic attacks would prove to be its first major setback as Celtic invaders overran and ransacked much of Rome around 390 BC.
+Around 400 BC, the Romans booked their first major triumph when they dealt the Etruscan city Veii a crushing defeat, thereby more than doubling Roman-controlled territory.
+Yet Rome’s difficulty in fending off Celtic attacks would prove to be its first major setback: Celtic invaders overran and ransacked much of Rome around 390 BC.
 The Romans recovered rapidly and fifty years later, they fought alongside Capua against the Samnite League and shortly afterwards continued expanding into Latium.
-Recognising Rome’s increasingly obvious hunger for power, the Latin cities quickly banded together into a Latin League and resisted the Romans but – like all future enemies of the Roman Republic – were ultimately dealt a string of searing defeats.
+Recognising Rome’s increasingly obvious hunger for power and territory, the Latin cities quickly banded together into a Latin League and resisted the Romans but – like all future enemies of the Roman Republic – were ultimately dealt a string of searing defeats.
 In 338 BC, the Romans smashed the Latin League and forced direct annexation upon most Latin cities.
-The Roman rise to power had now begun in earnest and the Roman state territory – the ager Romanus
+The rise of of Rome had now begun in earnest and the Roman state territory – the ager Romanus

 – was gradually expanded.
 Unlike the Greek city-states, the Romans were quite generous with their citizenship: Italic people in subdued territories were gifted either the full or partial Roman citizenship.
-This was a particularly smart policy because by granting conquered Latin people their citizenship, the Romans secured an ever increasing number of Romanised people and therefore also military personnel.
+This was a particularly smart policy because the Romans could secure an ever increasing number of Romanised people and therefore also military personnel.
 If a subdued territory was left ‘independent’, the Romans considered this a gift for which the defeated people had to show appropriate gratitude – that is obedience.
 Thus the power of the Roman Republic expanded in two different ways: direct expansion of the ager Romanus

 and the creation of a complex system of alliances with the people and cities of the Italian peninsula.